cjtapper/cjtapper.github.io/index.md

 ---
 title: Chris Tapper
 ---

-Hi, I'm Chris.
-I'm a full-stack developer, currently freelancing while travelling the world.
+# Chris Tapper

+Hi, I'm Chris!

+By day, I'm a software engineer at [O(10](https://www.0of1.com), specialising in Python, Django, and React.

-If you'd like to work with me, shoot me an email here: hi@cjtapper.com
+If you'd like to work with me, shoot me an email here: mail@cjtapper.com